arismavro5/DB-2022-Group-47/README.md

 # Project Structure

 We have divided the project into seperate folders.
-The folder "sql-queries" contains the solutions to the problems 3.2-3.8, as well as two views of the relational model.
-"Insertions" contains all the dummy-data used and transfered in our database.
+- "sql-queries" contains the solutions to the problems 3.2-3.8, as well as two views of the relational model.
+- "Insertions" contains all the dummy-data used and transfered in our database.
+- "Triggers" contains three triggers created.